burumdev/morse-codec/README.md

 All contributions will be licensed under the terms of MIT license shipped with this library.

 ## TODO
+* <strike>Make edit position cycling to the beginning optional.
+Currently edit position cycles to the beginning when overflows.</strike>
 * Support UTF-8 character set behind a feature flag that doesn't hurt embedded devices.
 * Support playing audio of encoded messages behind a feature flag.
 * Support [Farnsworth](https://www.arrl.org/files/file/Technology/x9004008.pdf) learning mode.
 Similar to lazy mode but more standardized.